sifi727/TripCo/team/sprint1.md

 * Everyone in the team contributed to different parts in the sprint.
 * Everyone in the team provided useful correction to code before it was merged into the master branch.
 * The TFFI object structure provided a powerful means of handling distance requests that was easy to work with and that greatly enhanced integration of tasks.
+* The RESTful API by design kept the server and the client decoupled.
+This was beneficial because the team was able to test our implementation against the rest of the teams and found a bug on the index page where a place holder had not been updated.

 #### Problems encountered and resolutions